DistroHopper39B/NTATV/Docs/Guide.md

 Now, right click on `Enum` again and select `Delete`.
 You'll get an `Error while deleting key` error, this can be safely ignored.
 Go back to `SYSTEM_TV` and go to `File -> Unload Hive`, then safely eject the hard drive from the system.

 Place the hard drive into the Apple TV, but don't reassemble it; we'll need the drive back in a few minutes.
 Plug in your TV, connect a keyboard and mouse to it, and within about a minute, you should see the glorious NTATV logo, followed by FreeLoader and the Windows XP logo!
 The system will hang for several minutes; it needs to reenumerate all system devices, which takes a while.
-You'll hear the hard drive spinning for several minutes, then the system might reboot, or it might hang infinitely (there is no consistency as to what it does.)
+You'll hear the hard drive spinning for several minutes, then the system might reboot, or it might hang infinitely (there is no consistency as to what it does).
 Either way, after the hard drive stops spinning, the Apple TV reboots, or about 5 minutes have elapsed, remove the hard drive and connect it back to the Windows XP computer.

 Open `regedit` again and mount the hive again.
 Go to `ControlSet001\Control\Enum\PCI`, then select what should be the first entry in that list (the entry starts with `VEN_10DE`).
 Navigate to the key (folder) inside of that key (should be a string of mostly numbers with some letters and ampersands).